 Public Engagement for The Junction

-A kick off open house launch will take place on Monday, April 16 from 2 to 8 p.m. at the McEwen School of Architecture, located at 85 Elm St. Residents are encouraged to drop-in anytime during the session to share their ideas for the future site of the Library/Art gallery and CGS Convention and Performance Centre (The Junction).
-Representatives from the City of Greater Sudbury, and key partners will be in attendance to provide information and answer questions.
+A kick off open house was launched on Monday, April 16 from 2 to 8 p.m. at the McEwen School of Architecture, located at 85 Elm St. Residents were encouraged to drop-in anytime during the session to share their ideas for the future site of the Library/Art gallery and CGS Convention and Performance Centre (The Junction).
+Representatives from the City of Greater Sudbury, and key partners were in attendance to provide information and answer questions.

-In addition to the kick off open house, residents can drop-in at any of the following locations between April 17 and April 27.
+In addition to the kick off open house, residents were invited to drop-in at the 13 local libraries, Parkside Centre and the New Sudbury Centre between April 17 and April 27.